TZTsai/Calang/README.md

-# Calc: my calculator
+# Calang: my simple functional programming language

 Dependencies: python 3.8+, sympy package

-Run `python calc.py` to start the program.
+Run `python cal.py` to start the program.

 Check "builtin.py" to see the available built-in operations and functions.